-To submit your photo, post directly to our Facebook wall, or post on your wall and tag us or use the #cureSMA hashtag (just be sure we aren't blocked from seeing it due to privacy settings), or email it to us at email@example.com and put "SMA community album" in the subject line.
+Submit your Awareness Month photos to our Facebook page, or tag us on Twitter and Instagram with the #cureSMA hashtag (just be sure we aren't blocked from seeing it due to privacy settings), or email it to us at email@example.com and put "SMA community album" in the subject line.
 We'll be adding and sharing photos all August long!

 Don't forget to submit your candlelighting photos to our Facebook community album!

 Reach out to your state and/or local government to make a proclamation for SMA Awareness Month.
 If your state or city issues one, send us a copy at firstname.lastname@example.org and we'll share it here!

 Be sure to check out our events calendar to find out more about events going on in your area, from into the fall and 2019!

 We've put together a series of tools that will help you as you plan for awareness month.